mikelikesrobots/mikelikesrobots.github.io/blog/2024-04-03-coordinating-with-lambda/index.md

 ## What is AWS Lambda?

 AWS Lambda is a service for executing serverless functions.
-That means you don't need to provision any virtual machines or clusters in the cloud - just trigger the Lambda with some kind of event, and your pre-built function will run on the inputs.
-It could give you some outputs, or make changes in the cloud (like database modifications), or both.
+That means you don't need to provision any virtual machines or clusters in the cloud - just trigger the Lambda with some kind of event, and your pre-built function will run.
+It runs on inputs from the event and could give you some outputs, make changes in the cloud (like database modifications), or both.

 AWS Lambda charges based on the time taken to execute the function and the memory assigned to the function.
 The compute power available for a function scales with the memory assigned to it.
-We will explore this later in the post by looking at some rough numbers.
+We will explore this later in the post by comparing the memory and execution time of two Lambda functions.

 In short, AWS Lambda allows you to build and upload functions that will execute in the cloud when triggered by configured events.
-Take a look at [the documentation](https://aws.amazon.com/lambda/) if you'd like to learn more about the core service!
+Take a look at [the documentation](https://aws.amazon.com/lambda/) if you'd like to learn more about the service!

 ## How does that help with robot co-ordination?

-Scaling up from one robot to multiple robots helping perform the same core service means that you will need a central system to co-ordinate between the different actors.
-It may distribute orders to different robots, tell them to go recharge batteries, and alert a user when something goes wrong.
+Moving from one robot to multiple robots helping with the same task means that you will need a central system to co-ordinate between them.
+The system may distribute orders to different robots, tell them to go recharge batteries, or alert a user when something goes wrong.

 This central service can run anywhere that the robots are able to communicate with it - on one of the robots, on a server near the robots, or in the cloud.
 If you don't want to have the burden of building a server that is constantly online and reachable, the cloud is an excellent choice, and AWS Lambda is a cost-effective way to run a central system.

 Let's take an example: you have built a prototype robot booth for serving drinks.
 Users may place an order at a terminal next to the robot and have their drink made.
-After this success, your next step is to add two new features:
+Your booth is working, so now you want to add more robots and distribute orders among them.
+That means your next step is to add two new features:

 1. Users should be able to place orders online through a digital portal.
 1. Any order should be dispatched to any available robot at a given location, and alert the user when complete.

 Suddenly, you have gone from one robot capable of accepting orders through a terminal to needing a central database with ordering system.
-Not only that, but if you want to be able to deploy to a new location, having a single server per site is not the most feasible option.
-One large central system to manage the orders and robots is perfect for this use case.
+Not only that, but if you want to be able to deploy to a new location, having a single server per site makes it more difficult to route online orders to the right location.
+One central system in the cloud to manage the orders and robots is perfect for this use case.

 ## Building Lambda Functions